Monocled cobra: Taxonomy

-Characteristics
+Description

 The monocled cobra has an O-shaped, or monocellate hood pattern, unlike that of the Indian cobra, which has the "spectacle" pattern (two circular ocelli connected by a curved line) on the rear of its hood.
-The elongated nuchal ribs enable a cobra to expand the anterior of the neck into a “hood”.
+The elongated nuchal ribs enable a cobra to expand the anterior of the neck into a "hood".
 Coloration in the young is more constant.
 The dorsal surface may be yellow, brown, gray, or blackish, with or without ragged or clearly defined cross bands.
 It can be olivaceous or brownish to black above with or without a yellow or orange-colored, O-shaped mark on the hood.
 It has a black spot on the lower surface of the hood on either side, and one or two black cross-bars on the belly behind it.
 The rest of the belly is usually the same color as the back, but paler.
 As age advances, the snake becomes paler, wherein the adult is brownish or olivaceous.
 A pair of fixed anterior fangs is present.
 The largest fang recorded measured 6.78 mm.
 Fangs are moderately adapted for spitting.

 Adult monocled cobras reach a length of 1.35 to 1.5 m with a tail length of 23 cm.
 Many larger specimens have been recorded, but they are rare.
 Adults can reach a maximum of 2.3 m in length.